History of Sikhism: Guru Angad

 His devotion and service (Sewa) to Guru Nanak and his holy mission was so great that he was instated as the Second Nanak on 7 September 1539 by Guru Nanak.
 Earlier Guru Nanak tested him in various ways and found an embodiment of obedience and service in him.
 He spent six or seven years in the service of Guru Nanak at Kartarpur.

 When Guru Nanak died on 22 September 1539, Guru Angad left Kartarpur for the village of Khadur Sahib (near Goindwal Sahib).
 He carried forward the principles of Guru Nanak both in letter and spirit.
 Yogis and Saints of different sects visited him and held detailed discussions about Sikhism with him.

 Guru Angad introduced a new alphabet known as Gurmukhi Script, modifying the old Punjabi script's characters.
 Soon, this script became very popular and started to be used by the people in general.
 He took great interest in the education of children by opening many schools for their instruction and thus increased the number of literate people.
 For the youth, he started the tradition of Mall Akhara, where physical, as well as spiritual exercises, were held.
 He collected the facts about Guru Nanak's life from Bhai Bala and wrote the first biography of Guru Nanak.
 He also wrote 63 Saloks (stanzas), which are included in the Guru Granth Sahib.
 He popularized and expanded the institution of Guru ka Langar that had been started by Guru Nanak.

 Guru Angad travelled widely and visited all important religious places and centres established by Guru Nanak for the preaching of Sikhism.
 He also established hundreds of new Centres of Sikhism (Sikh religious Institutions) and thus strengthened the base of Sikhism.
 The period of his Guruship was the most crucial one.
-The Sikh community had moved from having a founder to a succession of Gurus and the infrastructure of Sikh society was strengthened and crystallised – from being an infant, Sikhism had moved to be a young child and ready to face the dangers that were around.
+The Sikh community had moved from having a founder to a succession of Gurus and the infrastructure of Sikh society was strengthened and crystallised.